Hi, I am Summer Estes, Licensed Clinical Mental Health Counselor.

 I work with individuals 18 and up.

-I love working with those who are struggling with loss in all of it’s forms (death, relational struggles, anxiety, trauma, chronic self contempt, infertility, loneliness, and spiritual dryness)
+I love working with those who are struggling with loss in all of its forms (death, relational struggles, anxiety, trauma, chronic self-contempt, loneliness, and spiritual dryness).

 I am LGBTQIA affirming.

 My work is grounded in a relational, experiential, and depth-oriented approach to psychotherapy.
-Rather than working from a single theoretical model, I draw from a range of perspectives that support awareness, embodiment, and meaningful change.
-I am especially influenced by attachment-based and psychodynamic understandings, somatic and mindfulness-based practices, and contemplative inquiry.
+Rather than working from a single theoretical model, I draw from a range of evidence-informed perspectives that support awareness, embodiment, and meaningful change.
+I am especially influenced by attachment-based, psychodynamic, and trauma-informed approaches, as well as somatic and mindfulness-based interventions that are supported by current research in neuroscience and emotion regulation.

 At the heart of my work is a belief that many of our struggles are intelligent responses to earlier experiences rather than problems to be fixed.
 I approach therapy as a collaborative process that invites curiosity, presence, and compassion toward the patterns that have shaped us.
 Through this lens, therapy becomes a space to slow down, listen more deeply, and develop a more trusting relationship with one’s inner life.

-I support clients in cultivating greater emotional awareness, nervous system regulation, and self-understanding—allowing new choices, perspectives, and ways of relating to emerge organically.
-Rather than focusing on symptom reduction alone, my work emphasizes integration, meaning-making, and the capacity to live with greater authenticity and resilience.
+I support clients in cultivating greater emotional awareness, nervous system regulation skills, and self-understanding, allowing new choices, perspectives, and ways of relating to emerge organically.
+While I attend to symptom relief, my work also emphasizes integration, meaning-making, and the capacity to live with greater authenticity and resilience.

-I also draw from contemplative traditions, mindfulness practices, and the Enneagram as tools for deepening self-awareness and fostering compassionate self-inquiry.
+I also integrate mindfulness-based and contemplative practices that have been widely studied for their effectiveness in reducing stress, improving emotional regulation, and increasing psychological flexibility, along with tools such as the Enneagram to support self-awareness and insight.
 Throughout the process, I value collaboration, transparency, and a steady, attuned presence that supports clients in moving toward greater freedom and wholeness.

 Location